stat545ubc-2023/mda-thomasbd14/Milestone2/mini-project-2.md

     ## 5 ALBIZIA      6     0          NA        1        2
     ## 6 ALNUS       17.5  40           8.94    74        3.99

+Already, we can see that the diameter ranges substantially between genera, and could by hand pick out a few trees that seem to grow well.

 To get a better sense of this, I’ll plot the height and diameter of each genus, with the size of the points scaled by the count of trees in that genus.
 The points will need some transparency so we can see when they overlap I’ll label the top few points on the plot.
-Points will be tr

 ``` r
 genus_summary %>%